 But paper maps are quick and easy to get ready.
 When you laminate a paper map, it becomes waterproof.
 Then, you can roll it up in your backpack and use it during a rainstorm.

-3. Paper maps gives you better spatial awareness
+3. Paper maps give you better spatial awareness

 Over-reliance on GPS has eroded away our spatial awareness.
 You become more focused on your phone, and less on your overall surroundings.

-When you follow directions from GPS apps or navigation system, you don’t gain a full understanding of your environment.
+When you follow directions from GPS apps or navigation systems, you don’t gain a full understanding of your environment.
 Instead, you become dependent on technology.